 Besides the Intrastat and Extrastat legislations, there is a range of other European legislation which has relevance to ITGS.
-These include the regulation relating to European statistics (1), which provides a reference framework for all statistics including those for trade, the customs regulations - particularly the Community Customs Code - and regulations for product and country nomenclatures.
+These include the regulation relating to European statistics - Regulation (EC) No 223/2009 of the European Parliament and of the Council -, which provides a reference framework for all statistics including those for trade, the customs regulations - particularly the Community Customs Code - and regulations for product and country nomenclatures.